Cognitive reserve: Education and occupation

 More education and cognitively complex occupation are some of the factors that predict higher cognitive abilities in old age.
 Therefore, two most commonly used proxies to study cognitive reserve are education and occupation.
 Education is known to play a role in cognitive decline in normal aging, as well as in degenerative diseases or traumatic brain injuries.
 A higher prevalence of dementia in individuals with fewer years of education has suggested that education may protect against Alzheimer's disease.
 Moreover, the level of education has a strong impact on adult's lifestyle.
 Level of education is measured by the number of years an individual spends in school or alternatively, the degree of literacy.
 Possibly, the level of education itself provides a set of cognitive tools that allow the individual to compensate for the pathological changes.
 Cognitive Reserve Index Questionnaire (CRIq), devised to assess the level of cognitive reserve in order to provide better diagnosis and treatment, takes into account years of education and possible training courses lasting at least six months to assess the education load on cognitive reserve.
 Clinically, education is negatively correlated with dementia severity, but positively correlated with grey matter atrophy, intracranial volume, and overall global cognition.
-Neurologically, education is correlated to greater functional connectivity between fronto-parietal regions and greater cortical thickness in the left inferior temporal gyrus.
+Neurologically, education is correlated to greater functional connectivity between frontoparietal regions and greater cortical thickness in the left inferior temporal gyrus.
 In addition to the level of education, it has been shown that bilingualism enhances attention and cognitive control in both children and older adults and delays the onset of dementia.
 It allows the brain to better tolerate the underlying pathologies and can be considered as a protective factor contributing positively to the cognitive reserve.
 Another proxy for cognitive reserve is the occupation.
 Studies suggest that occupation may provide additive and independent source of cognitive reserve throughout person's life.
 The last or the longest job is usually taken into account.
 Occupation values may vary in terms of cognitive load involved.
 Some other common indices, such as prestige or salary can also be considered.
 Working activity measured by CRIq assesses adulthood professions.
 There are five different levels of working activities available, differing in the degree of intellectual involvement and personal responsibility.
 Working activity was recorded as the number of years in each profession over the lifespan.
 Occupation as a proxy for cognitive reserve is positively correlated with local efficiency and functional connectivity in the right medial temporal lobe.
 More cognitively stimulating occupations are weakly associated with greater memory, but are more strongly correlated with greater executive functioning.
 These two proxies are typically measured together and are typically highly correlated with each other.
-A genetic study using Mendelian randomization analysis demonstrated that high occupation levels were associated with reduced risk for Alzheimer’s disease.
-In addition, this study confirmed that occupational attainment had an independent effect on the risk for Alzheimer’s disease even after taking educational attainment into account.
+A genetic study using Mendelian randomization analysis demonstrated that high occupation levels were associated with reduced risk for Alzheimer's disease.
+In addition, this study confirmed that occupational attainment had an independent effect on the risk for Alzheimer's disease even after taking educational attainment into account.